 Senior Faculty Fellow and Professor of Communication/Theatre

-Ph.D. – Theatre, University of Michigan
+- Ph.D. – Theatre, University of Michigan

-Master of Arts – Theatre, University of Kentucky
+- Master of Arts – Theatre, University of Kentucky

-Bachelor of Arts – Education, University of Kentucky
+- Bachelor of Arts – Education, University of Kentucky

-A Phi Kappa Phi, Dr. Clevinger is the recipient of several teaching and service awards including Educator of the Year by the Texas Educational Theatre Association, two Honors Professor Awards from the University of North Texas, the Piper Professor Award by the Minnie Stevens Piper Foundation of San Antonio.
-Other recognitions include: being selected to serve as a mentor for the Association of Theatre in Higher Education Leadership Institute; selected as a member for the Texas Commission on the Grants Advisory Panel; and invited by the Texas Higher Education Coordinating Board to serve on the statewide “Closing the Gaps” Awareness Campaign for secondary schools.
-Dr. Clevinger was recognized in the Excellence in Education section of the Ohio Magazine as an outstanding college/university teacher.
+Other honors have included the Educator of the Year Award by the Texas Educational Theatre Association, two Honors Professor Awards from the University of North Texas, the Piper Professor Award by the Minnie Stevens Piper Foundation of San Antonio, Texas, a mentor for the Association of Theatre in Higher Education Leadership Institute, a member of the Texas Commission on the Grants Advisory Panel, and invited by the Texas Higher Education Coordinating Board to serve on the statewide “Closing the Gaps” Awareness Campaign for secondary schools.
+Dr. Clevinger was recognized in the Excellence in Education section of the Ohio Magazine as an outstanding teacher at a college/university.
 She was the nominee for Professor of the Year sponsored by the National Council for the Advancement and Support of Education.